 • Ice vs. heat

-– They injure themselves on a certain lift, and then never stop doing that lift and wonder why they aren’t healing.
-For example, if you hurt your shoulder for whatever reason on the bench press and then keep continuing to bench press every week, don’t complain about your shoulder.
-Lots of times here these little issues only take about a week or so to heal.
+- They injure themselves on a certain lift, and then never stop doing that lift and wonder why they aren’t healing.
+For example, if you hurt your shoulder for whatever reason on the bench press and then keep continuing to bench press every week; don’t complain about your shoulder.
+Lots of times these little issues only take about a week or so to heal.
 I promise you, not bench pressing for one week isn’t going to kill you, even if it’s Monday.

-– They test their 1RM too often.
+- They test their 1RM too often.
 Your job is to build strength in the gym, not demonstrate it.
-Guys who test their 1RM every month create a lot of unnecessary fatigue for no further gain, plus put themselves at risk for injury.
+Athletes who test their 1RM every month create a lot of unnecessary fatigue for no further gain, plus put themselves at risk for injury.

 #2: The second note I want to preface with is the fact that getting injured is not an excuse to stay at home and do nothing.
 There are very few injuries out there that completely debilitate you from doing any work whatsoever in the gym.